Erik98146/LaunchControl/README.md

 10. Connect the Waveshare AMOLED display with USB and use the device manager to find the com port
 11. Open a command prompt and navigate to the directory with the launchcontrol.yaml and secrets.yaml file
 12. Send the compule command: ```esphome run launchcontrol.yaml```
-13. After it compiles, select the option to flash the device over the serial port com port
+13. After it compiles, select the option to upload using the COM port USB serial device

 Minor complilation warnings and errors are ok, but if there is a failure you can try to delete the build componenets and it will automatically download them again next time you compile. navigate to ```.esphome/build``` and delete the entire campervan32 folder